lantins/dns-zone/README.md

 ## Would be nice

     [ ] Handle parsing a zone file that uses more then one $ORIGIN directive.
-    [ ] Validation, error checking...
+    [ ] Basic validation, error checking:
         [ ] Only one SOA per zone.
         [ ] CNAMEs can't use a label of `@`.

     [ ] Ability to 'include' defaults/records into a zone.
-        This may or may not want to mean supporting the `$INCLUDE` directive.
+        This may or may not mean supporting the `$INCLUDE` directive.

 ## At some point; low priority